jasonsong93/archlinux-steps/README.md

 vim /etc/pacman.d/mirrorlist
 ```

 During installation, I prefer to use this command.
-It selects the HTTPS mirrors synchronized within the last 24 hours and located in either France or Germany, sort them by download speed, and overwrite the file /etc/pacman.d/mirrorlist with the results:
+It selects the HTTPS mirrors synchronized within the last 24 hours and located in either Australia (you can select multiple countries with a comma such as Australia,France), sort them by download speed, and overwrite the file /etc/pacman.d/mirrorlist with the results:
 ```
-reflector --country France,Germany --age 24 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
+reflector --country Australia --age 24 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
 ```

 ## 9. Install Essential Packages